hawkeye64/electron-quasar-file-explorer/README.md

       }
     }
 ```
-You will notice that if you give an HTML component a `ref="name"` you will be able to directly access that component using this.$refs['name'] or `this.$refs.name`.
+You will notice that if you give an HTML component a `ref="name"` you will be able to directly access that component using `this.$refs['name']` or `this.$refs.name`.
 It just so happens that QTree has some functions that are accessible. **getNodeByKey** returns the node with the specified key, **isExpanded** will return **true** if the node is expanded, and **setExpanded** will call the lazy load function and expand the node once the data has been received.
-I will note right now that **setExpanded** is an "undocumented" function and I had to find it in the code for QTree, but I would be unable to have this sort of functionality without it.
+I will note right now that **setExpanded** is an "undocumented" function and I had to find by actually looking in the code for QTree, but I would be unable to have this sort of functionality without it.

 The trick in the code above is to get each node, working down towards the node I want.
 If a node is not expanded, then call the **setExpanded** button.
 If we are at the node we want, then we're done, otherwise emit the **expand-tree** in the **this->$nextTick** function.
-This allows the lazy load to occur before the next iteration of node traveral occurs.
+This allows the lazy load to occur before the next iteration of node traversal occurs.

 I wouldn't say this is good behavior.
 As programmers, we should not use "undocumented" functions.
 However, as programmers, we have all written something that was used other than the way intended.
 When you do something like this (using any 3rd-party code), you should write up an [issue](https://github.com/quasarframework/quasar/issues/2711) (or [two](https://github.com/quasarframework/quasar/issues/2737)) so the author can make adjustments.
 Better yet, if you have the time, create a PR (Pull Request) with the functionality you need.